michal-cic/quoted-images/README.md

-# quoted_images
+# Quoted Images

-A sipmle application to browse images and quotes.
+A sipmle Android/iOS application to browse random images and quotes.

 ## Getting Started